CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 You will receive an email notification whenever the state of your application changes.

 ### Step 5: Set up your Desktop
-Once your Application has been approved, you will receive a notification and further instructions.
+Once your application has been approved, you will receive a notification and further instructions via email.
 You can now access the data in SD Desktop, a private cloud computing environment.
 When logging in to SD Desktop, use the same user account/identity provider (HAKA, VIRTU, CSC login, or ELXIR login) you have used for SD Apply log in.
 To set up your workspace, you need a CSC account, a CSC project, and service access to SD Desktop.

 !!! note
     If you are a new CSC user, please check these instructions on CSC [accounts](https://docs.csc.fi/accounts/).
 Check also the [SD Desktop user guide](https://docs.csc.fi/data/sensitive-data/sd_desktop/) and [CSC Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data-services-for-research) for more information.